tensorpack/tensorpack/docs/tutorial/training-interface.md

 ### With ModelDesc and TrainConfig

-This is an interface that's most familiar to old tensorpack users, and is now mainly useful for single-cost tasks.
+This is an interface that's most familiar to old tensorpack users, and is used for single-cost tasks only.
 A lot of examples are written in this interface.

 [SingleCost trainers](../modules/train.html#tensorpack.train.SingleCostTrainer)